 As effective as BPT can be in changing a child’s behaviors, sometimes the plan needs adjustments.
 So how do you do that?
 Meet four families who adjusted their BPT plans because they weren’t working.
 They tweaked the strategies over time to find what works best for their child and their family.

 Problem: Aggressive Behavior — Hitting a Sibling

-Joshua Robinson is an eight-year-old who refused to do what his mother asked and talked back.
+Joshua Robinson is an 8-year-old who refused to do what his mother asked and talked back.
 He also argued with his younger brother.
 In BPT, his mother prioritized these behaviors, since they caused the most problems at home.
 She created house rules to “obey adults” and “use respectful words.”
 Joshua and his brother earned screen time in the evening for following the rules.
 These strategies improved Joshua’s relationship with his mother, but he continued to argue with his brother.
 Lately, Joshua started to hit his younger brother when things didn’t go his way.
 His mom wanted to work on Joshua’s aggressive behavior.